getong/flutter_rust_bridge_tutorial/src/welcome/when-you-are-js-developer/dart-vs.-javascript.md

 ---

-Just a few examples to show you will feel familiar - but with new things to know
+Just a few examples to show you will feel familiar - but you need to learn new rules, too

 ---